Softvelum/mp4-hls-transmuxer/README.md

 - Apple QuickTime extension
 - files with CTTS atom in TRAK

-This product is released under MIT license.

-This prototype was made as part of feature investigate for Nimble HTTP Streamer VOD streaming functionality.
+This prototype was made as part of feature investigate for Nimble Streamer VOD streaming functionality.
 It currently supports MP4 transmuxing to HLS in VOD mode as origin server.
 Please refer to this page for details: https://wmspanel.com/nimble/vod_streaming

-Please also take a look at UDP MPEG-TS to ABR HLS transmuxing: https://wmspanel.com/nimble/live_streaming
+This product is released under MIT license.